Kings–Lakers rivalry: Background

-2002 Western Conference Finals and season lead-up
+2002 Western Conference Finals

+Lead up

 During the 2001 offseason, the Kings traded Williams to the Memphis Grizzlies for Mike Bibby, who would create more stability at point guard.
 That season, they would finish with the best record in the NBA at 61–21.
 Meanwhile, the Lakers, despite an arthritic toe from O'Neal, would finish 58-24 and claimed the third seed in the Western Conference.
 In the playoffs, the Kings defeated the Utah Jazz and Dallas Mavericks in the playoffs to advance to the Western Conference Finals, while the Lakers would defeat the Portland Trail Blazers and San Antonio Spurs to face off with the Kings.